What is Fluoxetine (Prozac) and Alprazolam (Xanax)?

-Both fluoxetine, commonly known as Prozac, and alprazolam, or Xanax, are very commonly prescribed medications in the United States.
-In some cases, a person may even be prescribed both medications at the same time, depending on the nature of the symptoms experienced and the risks of side effects.
+Both fluoxetine (Prozac), and alprazolam (Xanax) are very commonly prescribed medications in the United States.
+In some cases, a person may even be prescribed both medications at the same time, depending on the nature of the mental health symptoms that require treatment and the risks of side effects.1

 - Xanax XR